mthnguyener/pyproject_microservices/README.md

   - `Dockerfile`: Dockerfiles for building Docker container images
   - `docker-compose.yaml`: Yaml file used by Docker Compose to define the services, networks, and volumes for a multi-container application
-- `docs`: Folder used by sphinx for auto-documentation
+- `docs`: Project documentation.
+Documentation for services are in `pyproject_microservices/<service>/docs/` of the respective service and are generated using `sphinx`.
 - `logs`: Where we logs everything
-  - apps: Log app level items
+  - `apps`: Log app level items
-  - tests: Log of test runs
+  - `tests`: Log of test runs
 - `pyproject_microservices`: Contains services and utility directories
   - `api_gateway (COMPLETED)`: API Gateway service for managing and routing requests
   - `data_management`: Data Management service for data related tasks (ETL)